Do you care about animals?

 Are you the following things?

-If so, a career with our Cruelty Investigations Division might be for you.
+If so, a career with our Cruelty Investigations Department might be for you.

 We’re currently seeking solid applicants for our field investigator position.